iftas-org/resources/CARIAD/README.md

 CARIAD is intended to provide new service providers a basic, first step in defederating the domains already widely defederated by existing service providers.

-For more information see FINAL VERSION LINK HERE
+For more information see the [policy specification](https://docs.google.com/document/d/1hmGNHqifYGRwk1qsWUaCI-VDHw3yMvjVoy-c_8K4e9c/edit?usp=sharing).

 The CARIAD list is available via FediCheck. it is not intended for import as a CSV.
 FediCheck users can review observed reasons and IFTAS labels where available.